Exercise 1: Generative Music in Max

 Use a preset object to let you save various values, such as the table of pitches and the state of any number boxes or sliders (e.g., for adjusting the metronome interval).

-You probably noticed that part 2 above doesn’t really tell you exactly how to do anything.
-We’d like you to study the MaxTips patches and try to build your patch by thinking about what might be necessary and experimenting.
+You probably noticed that part 2 above doesn’t tell you exactly how to do anything.
+We’d like you to study the MaxTips patches and try to build your patch by thinking about what might be necessary, and then experimenting.
 If you get stuck, please email both instructors.
 You can send your patch as an attachment.
 It can help to put comments in the patch to ask questions (type ‘c’ to get a comment box).

-But read the points in the Suggestions section below for some ideas that may help you move write your patch.
+But read the points in the Suggestions section below for some ideas that may help you write your patch.

 Be sure you understand what each of these Max objects does: